ZetCode

 symfony.lock

-Third party dependencies are stored in the vendor directory.
+Third-party dependencies are stored in the vendor directory.
 The config directory contains configuration files.
 The source code is written in the src directory.
 The var directory contains temporary files, such as caching data.

 Installing Symfony project dependencies

-Next we will install a few project dependencies.
+Next, we install a few project dependencies.

-$ composer require maker --dev
+$ composer require symfony/maker-bundle --dev

-$ composer require annotations twig
+$ composer req twig

 Symfony creating controller